itaymigdal/some-scripts/README.md

 # intro

-This repo contains some Cyber Security related scripts i have written over time (since i was a nooby to present)
+This repo contains some Cyber Security related scripts i have written over time (some were when I was still a nooby)

 ### ARP_Network_Scanner.py